etingof/apacheconfig/README.md

 types.
 Similar file format is utilized by Perl's [Config::General](http://search.cpan.org/dist/Config-General/General.pm) module.

-WARNING: this implementation has not fully caught up with the its prototype from the functionality standpoint.
-In particular, `apacheconfig` does not support expression tags yet.

 ## How to use apacheconfig

 With apacheconfig you can build a tree of Python objects from Apache configuration